 3.6 Offer a buddy hints and tips based on personal experience Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to buddy a colleague to develop their skills.
-Upon completion of this unit, learners will be able to develop a plan to buddy a colleague and then put that plan into action by supporting a buddy colleague in carrying out work activities.
-Details of the relationship of the unit Customer Service (2013) National and relevant national occupational Occupational Standards: standards CFACSD5249 Buddy a colleague to develop their customer service skills Assessment requirements specified by Skills CFA Assessment Strategy a sector or regulatory body (if appropriate) Competence units (S/NVQ)
+Upon completion of thisunit, learners will be able to develop a plan to buddy a colleague and then put that planinto action by supporting a buddy colleague in carrying out work activities.
+Details of the relationship of the unitand relevant national occupational standards Customer Service (2013) National Occupational Standards: • CFACSD5249 Buddy a colleague to develop their customer service skills Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: L/506/1905 Employee rights and responsibilities Level: 2 Credit Value: 2 GLH: 16 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the role of organisations and industries 1.1 Explain the role of their own occupation within an organisation and industry 1.2 Describe career pathways within their organisation and industry 1.3 Identify sources of information and advice on an industry, occupation, training and career pathway 1.4 Describe an organisation's principles of conduct and codes of practice 1.5 Explain issues of public concern that affect an organisation and industry 1.6 Describe the types, roles and responsibilities of representative bodies and their relevance to their own role Understand employers' expectations and employees' rights and obligations 2.1 Describe the employer and employee statutory rights and responsibilities that affect their own role 2.2 Describe an employer's expectations for employees' standards of personal presentation, punctuality and behaviour 2.3 Describe the procedures and documentation that protect relationships with employees 2.4 Identify sources of information and advice on employment rights and responsibilities
+Title: L/506/1905 Employee rights and responsibilities Level: 2 Credit Value: 2 GLH: 16 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the role of organisations and industries 1.1 Explain the role of their own occupation within an organisation and industry 1.2 Describe career pathways within their organisation and industry 1.3 Identify sources of information and advice on an industry, occupation, training and career pathway 1.4 Describe an organisation's principlesof conduct and codes of practice 1.5 Explain issues of public concern that affect an organisation and industry 1.6 Describe the types, roles and responsibilities of representative bodies and their relevance to their own role Understand employers' expectations and employees' rights and obligations 2.1 Describe the employer and employee statutory rights and responsibilities that affect their own role 2.2 Describe an employer's expectationsfor employees' standards of personal presentation, punctuality and behaviour 2.3 Describe the procedures and documentation that protect relationships with employees 2.4 Identify sources of information and advice on employment rights and responsibilities

 Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge needed to understand their employee rights and responsibilities.
-Upon completion of this unit, learners will have developed an understanding of the role of organisations and industries, as well as gaining an understanding and awareness of employers' expectations and employees' rights and obligations.
-Details of the relationship of the unit and relevant national occupational standards N/A Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Upon completion of this unit, learners will have developed an understanding of the role oforganisations and industries, as well as gaining an understanding and awarenessof employers' expectations and employees' rights and obligations.
+Details of the relationship of the unitand relevant national occupational standards N/A Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: R/506/1954 Support environmental

-sustainability in a business environment

-Level: 4

-Credit Value: 4

-GLH: 38

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:

-Understand the principles supporting environmental sustainability in a 1.1 Describe current legislation in relation to environmental sustainability in a

-business environment business environment

-1.2 Explain government incentives that support environmental sustainability

-in a business environment 1.3 Analyse the relationship between

-1.3 Analyse the relationship between environmental sustainability and

-corporate social responsibility

-1.4 Explain the health and safety

-considerations for environmental

-sustainability and waste management

-1.5 Explain techniques to evaluate the impact of an organisation's

-environmental and sustainability

-policies and procedures

-2. Be able to implement best practice in 2.1 Identify the environmental standards

-environmental sustainability in a that are relevant to an organisation

-business environment 2.2 Evaluate the impact of an

-organisation's business on its environment

-2.3 Promote a culture of efficient

-consumption of energy in line with an

-organisation's energy management

-policies

-2.4 Establish procedures to minimise

-waste and maximise the recycling of

-materials

-2.5 Establish procedures to meet hazardous waste regulations

-Hazaruous wasie regulations
+Title: R/506/1954 Support environmental sustainability in a business environment Level: 4 Credit Value: 4 GLH: 38 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles supporting environmental sustainability in a business environment 1.1 Describe current legislation in relationto environmental sustainability in a business environment 1.2 Explain government incentives that support environmental sustainabilityin a business environment 1.3 Analyse the relationship between environmental sustainability and corporate social responsibility 1.4 Explain the health and safety considerations for environmental sustainability and waste management 1.5 Explain techniques to evaluate the impact of an organisation's environmental and sustainability policies and procedures 2.
+Be able to implement best practice in environmental sustainability in a 2.1 Identify the environmental standards that are relevant to an organisation business environment 2.2 Evaluate the impact of an organisation's business on its environment 2.3 Promote a culture of efficient consumption of energy in line with an organisation's energy management policies 2.4 Establish procedures to minimise waste and maximise the recycling of materials 2.5 Establish procedures to meet hazardous waste regulations